4o4R/gymnasticonV2/README.md

 ## Platforms tested

 Raspberry Pi Zero W is recommended for best user experience.
-Any recent Linux or macOS system should be able to run Gymnasticon.
+The provided SD/SSD image targets Raspberry Pi Zero/Zero W through Pi 4 (Buster-based).
+For Raspberry Pi 5 devices, install Raspberry Pi OS Bookworm and run the manual installer script.

 * Raspbian Buster on Raspberry Pi Zero W
+* Raspbian Buster on Raspberry Pi 3B+
 * Raspbian Buster on Raspberry Pi 4
-* Raspbian Buster on Raspberry Pi 3B+
+* Raspberry Pi OS Bookworm on Raspberry Pi 5 (manual install via deploy/install.sh)
 * macOS 10.14+
-* Debian Buster on x86-64
+* Debian Buster/Bookworm on x86-64

 > Note: If using a Bluetooth LE bike (e.g. Flywheel) a Bluetooth LE 4.1+ adapter with multi-role capability is required.
 All Raspberry Pi devices listed above have this capability but not every BT 4.1+ adapter is guaranteed to have it.
 Alternatively, two BT 4.0+ adapters can also work: one for the client (to connect to the bike) and one for the server (to receive connections from Zwift or another app).